Comparing Investors Title (NASDAQ:ITIC) and Argo Group International (NASDAQ:ARGO)

-Argo Group International (NASDAQ:ARGO – Get Rating) and Investors Title (NASDAQ:ITIC – Get Rating) are both small-cap finance companies, but which is the better stock?
-We will compare the two businesses based on the strength of their risk, earnings, valuation, profitability, dividends, institutional ownership and analyst recommendations.
+Argo Group International (NASDAQ:ARGO – Get Rating) and Investors Title (NASDAQ:ITIC – Get Rating) are both small-cap finance companies, but which is the better investment?
+We will compare the two companies based on the strength of their profitability, valuation, earnings, dividends, institutional ownership, risk and analyst recommendations.

+Argo Group International pays an annual dividend of $1.24 per share and has a dividend yield of 3.0%.
+Investors Title pays an annual dividend of $1.84 per share and has a dividend yield of 1.0%.
+Argo Group International pays out -826.6% of its earnings in the form of a dividend.
+Investors Title pays out 5.2% of its earnings in the form of a dividend.
+Both companies have healthy payout ratios and should be able to cover their dividend payments with earnings for the next several years.
+Argo Group International has raised its dividend for 1 consecutive years and Investors Title has raised its dividend for 2 consecutive years.
+Argo Group International is clearly the better dividend stock, given its higher yield and lower payout ratio.

-This is a summary of recent ratings and price targets for Argo Group International and Investors Title, as provided by MarketBeat.
+This is a summary of recent ratings and recommmendations for Argo Group International and Investors Title, as provided by MarketBeat.com.

 |Sell Ratings